bortexz/MeanCourse/example_07_json_web_token_authentication/README.md

 * The resultant string token is sent to the user as a response.
 * This token will be sent on every request to the API, and whatever we encrypted to generate the token, we will have it on req.user object.(This step is done with **express-jwt** module).
 This way, we can identify the user making the request, also decide if it's has access to this resource in more complex apis (e.g. admin rights).

+##About the example
+In this example, we will use the users routes to show how the authentication works.

+The important here is where to put the express-jwt middleware.
+We must define a route to where authentication will be done, but sometimes we don't need all the routes to need authentication.
+The route to authenticate cannot require authentication!

+A possible approach is to define all the paths that need authentication on /api/... (/api/users or /api/tasks) adding the auth middleware to /api/.
+Another example could be to define authentication in all routers calling unless() and adding the array of routes that don't need auth (jwt({secret: 'some-secret'}).unless({path: [arrayofpaths]})).

 ##Read more about authentication
 ###Module's repos
 https://github.com/auth0/node-jsonwebtoken